mateuszgabor/ht2/README.md

 - Torchvision 0.9

 ## Instruction for use
-To use code, you have to install MATLAB Engine and add to path all files in `matlab` directory.
+To use code, you have to install above Matlab and Python requirements and add to MATLAB path all files in `matlab` directory.
 The working example of compressing VGG-16 and ResNet-50 are in the files `decompose_vgg.py` and `decompose_resnet.py`, respectively.